PSI-Intention2022/PSI-Intention/README.md

 *Note*: Due to the missing of spatial segmentation annotations, video_0060 and video_0093 are removed.
 Besides, video_0003 and video_0028 are ignored as the annotated frame sequences are too short.

 In our PSI paper experiments, the observed tracks length is 15, while predicting the 16-th frame intention.
-The overlap rate is set as 0.8.
+The overlap rate is set as 1 for both train and test stages.